nuxeo-sandbox/nuxeo-quota-webui/README.md

 ## Known Issue(s)

+#### Labels Display Translation Keys
-Sometime, the localization file is not deploy.
+Sometime, the localization file is not deployed.
 It is located at `nuxeo-quota-webui/nuxeo-quota-webui-ui/src/main/resources/web/nuxeo.war/ui/i18n`.

-If you don't see the labels, then the work around is the following:
+If you don't see the labels ("action.activate.quota" instead of "Activate" for example), then the work around is the following:

 1. Copy the values found in the messages.json file.
   * Do not copy the beginning/ending `{` and `}`